 Copyright: ©Iranian Journal of Medical Sciences.
 This is an open-access article distributed under the terms of the Creative Commons Attribution-NoDerivatives 4.0 International License.
 This license allows reusers to copy and distribute the material in any medium or format in unadapted form only, and only so long as attribution is given to the creator.
-The license allows for commercial use. knowledge, intestinal perforation or bladder perforation are primary consequences of PD catheter implantation.
+The license allows for commercial use.
+In light of the technical complications associated with the peritoneal dialysis catheterization procedure, the patient's modality of renal replacement therapy was altered to hemodialysis.
+To the best of our knowledge, intestinal perforation or bladder perforation are primary consequences of PD catheter implantation.
 Besides, gastric perforation has not been reported, particularly when the entry site is the paramedian below the umbilical.